 Electronic Money Institution (EMI) in the UK is allowed to issue and redeem electronic money.
 Electronic money is a digital equivalent of cash stored on an electronic device or remotely at a server.
 Additionally, EMIs can be authorised to provide all of the services of a Payment Institution.
 Electronic money Institution license is more suitable for a business wishing to have a possibility of retaining funds of their clients for a more extended period of time and offering products of stored value.
-Authorisation as an EMI in one of the EU member state allows to benefit from the passporting regime and provide services within the whole of the EEA, while registration as a Small E-money Institution allows providing services only in the jurisdiction of registration.

 PSP Lab can assist you if you wish to be authorised to issue electronic money (e.g., prepaid cards) and/or provide e-money accounts to your clients.
 You will need an Electronic Money Institution license in the UK (also called EMI license UK or E-money license UK) to provide such services.
 Furthermore, under the same license, you will be able to provide payment services in addition to e-money services.

-Electronic money Institutions came to existence when the E-money Directive (2000/46/EC) was transposed into national legislation.
+Electronic money Institutions came into existence when the E-money Directive (2000/46/EC) was transposed into UK’s national legislation.
 This made issuing e-money in the UK a “regulated activity” under the Financial Services and Markets Act 2000.
 Further, the legislative regime was updated in 2011 when Electronic Money Regulations (EMR), transposing Directive 2009/110/EC, entered into force.
 This legislation sets out the rules for the business practices and supervision of E-money Institutions and must be read along with the Payment Service Regulations 2017 governing the provision of payment services by EMIs.
 To get E-money Institution License and operate as an EMI, more laws, regulations (including rules of card schemes and standards) should be considered.

 Such laws, regulations, and standards include, among other things: